 After that, I retreated back to my hostel.

-It was my first day out of the country after seven months home in Chicago.
+It was my first day out of my home country after seven months home in Chicago.
 It was my first day in Lima.
 My first day in Peru.
 I went to bed that night, in a room with seven strangers, thinking that maybe I was actually done with long-term travel.
 Maybe my heart wasn’t in it anymore.
-But then I woke up, as I often do, wanting to wake up every morning in a different city, in a different room, amongst seven new strangers.
+But then I woke up, as I often do, wanting to wake up every morning in a different city, in a different room, among seven new strangers.

 Let’s just say: I don’t know what I want anymore.